cmde-lusional/fhirnode/README.md

 The docker dir in this repo contains multiple dirs for different dockerfiles.
 They all work together in the docker-compose.yaml under the docker dir.

-The fhirnode_sourcedb_patient contains a postgresql with a custom schema to simulate a patients local db.
+The fhirterminalnode_sourcedbpatient container runs a postgresql with a custom schema to simulate a patients local db.
 The docker-compose.yaml runs a sql file which builds the schema and a python script that updates the patients db with synthetic data.

-The fhirnode_sourcedb_multicorn node is the node that wrapps the data to send it to any requester.
-It is based on the dockerfile image under the docker multicorn dir.
+The fhirterminalnode_sourceterminal container is the node that wrapps the data to send it to any requester.
+It is based on the dockerfile image under the docker multicorn2 dir.
 This image was build up on my forked repo here:

 [cmde-lusional/multicorn2
 ](https://github.com/cmde-lusional/multicorn2)

+Together fhirterminalnode_sourcedbpatient and fhirterminalnode_sourceterminal work as a "unit".
+Our test environment is build around this units.

+A init folder will mount all the necessary scripts into any of the container.
+The "import_foreign_schema.py" uses the docker-compose.yaml env "SOURCE_PORT" to access its units partner.
+Partners for example are:
+- fhirterminalnode_sourcedbpatient_0 and fhirterminalnode_sourceterminal_0
+- fhirterminalnode_sourcedbpatient_1 and fhirterminalnode_sourceterminal_1
+- ...

+The "docker-startup.sh" is dynamically creating the docker-compose.yaml.
+With this script we can scale up the numbers of our containers inside our docker host to simulate multiple patient instances.

 -> you can find more infor inside the LEGACY section of this README.md